Been blogging for a while and not making any real impact?

 With so many social media platforms to choose from – Twitter, Pinterest, Instagram, Facebook and more – knowing where your audience found your blog, which platform is growing the fastest or how you can leverage one social media profile to monetize your blog is vital to your success.

-Let’s look at the top 11 tools to help you monitor your social media presence:
+Let’s look at the best tools to help you monitor your social media presence:

 Understanding your audience’s intentions, pain points, and what they engage with online – a brand, blogger, product or blog for example – can help you optimize your marketing strategy.